Forget squats — this exercise targets your lower body and core at the same time

 What are the best lunge modifications to try?

-If forward lunges feel too difficult right now, you can simply not lower down as far during front lunges, or switch to back lunges, which can be easier to master with the correct form.
+If forward lunges feel too difficult, you can simply not lower down as far during front lunges, or switch to back lunges, which can be easier to master with the correct form.
 To do a back lunge, simply step your foot back behind your body, and bend on the front leg.

 If back lunges are too difficult, try high knee walks to work on your single-leg strength and balance.
 To do a high knee walk, walk 10, 20, or 30 yards, bringing your knee up to a 90-degree angle in front of your body before you step.